adrianandrei-ca/pgunit/README.md

 end;
 $$ language plpgsql;
 ```
-A precondition function for this test may be one checking for user id 1 being present into the database
+A precondition function for this test may be one checking for user id 1 being present in the database
 ```sql
 create or replace function test_precondition_user() returns boolean as $$ declare